ZAP (satellite television): History

-On March 25, 2009, Zon acquired 100% of Teliz Holding B.V., a Dutch company Zon planned to use to enter the Angolan market.
+On March 25, 2009, Zon acquired 100% of Teliz Holding B.V.
+Zon planned to use to enter the Angolan market.
 Teliz acquired 30% of Angolan company Finstar in the second quarter of the year, with limitations in accordance to Angolan laws.
 70% of the new company was to be owned by Isabel dos Santos, responsible for its presidency.
 The Eutelsat W7 satellite, which was to be used by the provider, launched on November 24, 2004, and entered service in January 2010.

 On February 15, 2010, the brand name (ZAP) was revealed to the public, as well as the slogan A minha TV and the brand identity, developed by Portuguese company Ivity.
 The trade launch in Luanda also revealed that it would operate a two-tiered package system, comprising ZAP Max (50 channels) and ZAP Premium (80 channels).
 Emphasis was given on Portuguese-language and high definition content.
 With its launch, ZAP was created to target the high- and middle-end markets, with the high-end being DStv's long-established market at the time.
 The contract with Eutelsat was formalized on March 2, which also enabled ZAP to use UPSTAR's teleports in Luanda and Vendas Novas.
 In May, it launched its first in-house channel, Zap Novelas.
 By August 2010, ZAP was already planning its entry in the Mozambican market.

 In May 2012, the provided added Porto Canal, in a contract valid for three years.